7 Brand Monitoring Tools for Beginner Developers (With Essential Tips)

 - Social Mention

-Apart from this list, there are also a lot of popular brand monitoring tools available around you.
+Apart from this list, there are also a lot of popular online brand monitoring tools available around you.
 But, these are the handpicked items that are suggested by us.

 Google Alerts is a simple and free brand monitoring tool that anyone can use to start monitoring mentions of their brand.
 All you need to do is enter the keyword you want to monitor into the search bar and enter your email address.
 That’s all!

 Every time someone uses your keyword online, you’ll receive an email.
 But, using this tool, you won’t receive any advanced analytics sections, nor will you be able to set up dedicated notifications or generate reports.